A butterfly can never be caged or it dies.

-During a recent interview with OperaWire, soprano Pretty Yende repeatedly used this very metaphor to describe her own career and how she views her own artistic career.
+During a recent interview with OperaWire, soprano Pretty Yende repeatedly used this very metaphor to describe how she views her own artistic career.

-She credits this exuberance and excitement not only to her unbridled passion for the art form and her audiences but to her sense of freedom to be the person and artists she wants.
+She credits this exuberance and excitement not only to her unbridled passion for the art form and her audiences but to her sense of freedom to be the person and artist she wants.

 Flying Onto National Television